2026 Apr HDT/ARCH-CANY-Hite

 Price Weight qty -

 pack HMG NorthRim (55L) (Large) (2022?) secondhand, minus stock frame stays.
 Made in USA.
 General-purpose pack for weights >20lbs or larger volume, and it rolls down to the shoulder straps for summer.
-I hiked half the PCT with its sister-pack the Windrider.
+Hiked the PCT with its sister-pack the Windrider and liked it except the mesh pockets.
 If I had to only have one pack this would be it, though it does not inspire the passionate love I feel for some other packs it can handle anything I'd want to do reasonably well. $200.00 29

 oz1- oz